NetApp/harvest/docs/ontap-metrics.md

 ### aggr_snapshot_used_percent

-Percentage of disk space used by Snapshot copies
+Percentage of disk space used by snapshots

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|